 Study setting and population

-The study was conducted in the Neonatal Intensive Care Unit of Pragna Children Hospital, Hyderabad.
+The study was conducted in the Neonatal Intensive Care Unit of Pragna Children’s Hospital, Hyderabad.
 Neonates satisfying the inclusion criteria were enrolled after obtaining informed parental consent.
 The study population consisted of neonates born after completion of 32 weeks of gestation and presenting with blood glucose levels less than 45 mg/dl.

 Intervention protocol